 What will be the methodology/formula used to calculate provider payment in Phase 3 General Distributions?
-(Modified 1/12/2021)
+(Modified 1/28/2021)

-Providers will be paid up to 88 percent of their reported losses (both lost revenue and health care related-expenses attributable to coronavirus incurred during the first half of 2020).
-Some applicants will not receive an additional payment, either because they experienced no change in revenues or net expenses attributable to COVID-19, or because they have already received funds that equal or exceed reimbursement of 88 percent of reported losses.
-Providers that have not yet received and kept a payment that is approximately 2% of annual revenue from patient care as part of a prior General Distribution will receive at least that amount as part of their Phase 3 payment.
+Providers will be paid the greater of up to 88 percent of their reported losses (both lost revenue and health care-related expenses attributable to coronavirus incurred during the first half of

+2020) or 2 percent of annual revenue from patient care.
+Some applicants will not receive an additional payment, either because they experienced no change in revenues or net expenses attributable to COVID-19, or because they have already received funds that equal or exceed reimbursement of 88 percent of reported losses or 2 percent of revenue from patient care.